-Develop and implement data collection plans that include data capture and processing tools, e.g., check sheets, data coding, data cleaning (imputation techniques).
+Develop and implement data collection plans that include data integrity, accuracy, and processing tools, e.g., check sheets and data normalization.
 Avoid data collection pitfalls by defining the metrics to be used or collected, ensuring that collectors are trained in the tools and understand how the data will be used, and checking for seasonality effects.
 (Analyze)